 For relatively minor snow mold problems, we can usually get rid of the fungus by gently raking the grass in your yard.
 This eliminates the mold while causing as little damage as possible to the surrounding environment, leaving your turf free to keep growing.

-For more severe snow mold problems, Lush Lawn will apply a fungicide to the area.
+For more severe snow mold problems, Lush Lawn will apply a lawn fungicide to the area.
 Designed to kill the fungus while causing minimal damage to the rest of your turf, these products are most effective if applied in October and November.

 Besides eliminating current infestations, Lush Lawn can also make a snow mold issue less likely to develop in the first place.
 We do this by carefully measuring the amount of nitrogen fertilizer we apply, as excessive nitrogen makes mold more likely to grow.